-Signing up to all ten of the targets will show your commitment to bringing your lifestyle into line with the 1.5°C climate goal enshrined in the Paris Agreement.
+Signing up to these targets will show your commitment to a fair, sustainable lifestyle.
+Signing up to all 10 would commit to an equal share of the global carbon budget necessary to keep close to the 1.5°C climate goal enshrined in the Paris Agreement.
 Click on the rosette to the left to commit to as many of the targets as you can, or sign up from individual target pages.

 To find out more before you sign up click on the Overview and explanation banner below.

 More information on the 1.5° living targets.
 You can also access Background and assumptions, the major policy measures necessary to reach the Paris climate targets, co-benefits, a selection of target-free activities, references, a video presentation, details of the authors and acknowledgements.